cloakware-ctf/rhme3-writeups/full_compromise/notes.md

 r28+256*r29
 r30+256*r31

+## Documents
+### Timing
+Hard Docs:
+	0x400: RTC / CTRL -- PRESCALER
+	0x401: STATUS
+	0x402: INTCTRL
+	0x403: INTFLAGS
+	0x404: TEMP
+	0x408/9: CNTL/H
+	0x40A/B: PERL/H
+	0x40C/D: COMPL/H

+What I see:
+	* writing `0` to CLK_RTCCTRL -- set system clock to 2MHz
+		- doc references as CTRL
+	* writing `1` to RTC_CTRL    -- DIV1, no prescaling
+	* writing `4` to RTC_INTCTRL -- Compare Match Interrupt Enable: 1
+	* writing `1` to RTC_INTCTRL -- Overflow Interrupt Enable: 1

+More:
+	* reading from RTC_CNT
+	* have set RTC_PER=0xFFFF
+	* ... wait, do_test_5b30() also reads from the RTC...
+    * The logic analyzer only reads digital, but using the scope, I found that it's operating at a resolution of 40-45us.
+	* Now, that should correspond to 256 clock ticks
+	* Also, we loop 100 times in 4ms, so each loop should take 40us
+	* that's 6.4 MHz.
+	* from above, 256 tick -> 40us, so 2048 ticks -> 320us.
+	* so if we're within 0.64ms, that's a pulse, and within 10.24 is a space
+	* that means I need millisecond resolution.
+Time for C?

+Timing:
+	* whole do_test_5b30() pulse is 4ms, we cycle 100*256 times in that period.
+		-> 6.4 MHz
+	* Pulse measured around 40us, should be 256 cycles
+		-> 6.4 MHz
+	* 4096 cycles      -> 640us -- lower bound on delay
+	* 0x1f*2048 cycles -> 9,920us -- wrap point on delay
+	* however, I think PER is set to 65535
+		-> 42s - 651s -- not plausible.
+	* what if it's PER=65535, and clock = 32MHz
+		-> ~2ms per tick, 4096 cycles is ~8 seconds -- not plausible

+Oscillators:
+	* datasheet says:
+		* 32.768 kHz (can pre-scale to 1.024 kHz)
+		* 32 MHz (can be calibrated between 30 MHz and 55 MHz)
+		* 2 MHz
+		* XTAL1, XTAL2 pins

+Note:
+	* I don't like it, but I've found a delay loop that works reliably.
+It take 25 minutes to submit a passcode, but it takes longer than that to process, so I'm no too picky.

 ## Sigint
 	* Attaching the logic analyser to A[0..5] didn't pick up anything.
 	* Reading RX and TX got the obvious comms
 	* on D7 see a clear signal

+I downloaded a fully up-to-date version of the Hantek software, and am scoping it.
+I have a 'test' capture:
+	* data read begins on line 31080
+	* data read ends on line 35017
+	* pulse width approximately 35.3 lines

+I've got it.
+And we have a problem...

+For reference, my first random bit sequence is `1010101010`

 ### D7
 Signal detected between "test\n" and "Test done\n"